Mysticalshadowfox/Mysticalshadowfox/README.md

 - 👋 Hi, I’m @Mysticalshadowfox
 - 👀 I’m interested in Programing
 - 📫 Don't try to reach me
-- ⚡ Fun fact: I hate humans and love foxes, wolves, cats and dragons
+- ⚡ Fun fact: I hate humans!

 <!---
 Mysticalshadowfox/Mysticalshadowfox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.